 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-MIT is ranked #2 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
-This puts it in the top 1% of all schools in the nation!
-This is an improvement over the previous year, when MIT held the #5 spot on the Best Overall Colleges list.
+College Factual ranked MIT as #1 out of 2,241 colleges and universities in the country on its 2023 Best Colleges list.
+This is an improvement over the previous year, when MIT held the #2 spot on the Best Overall Colleges list.

 Is It Hard to Get Into MIT?

 Massachusetts Institute of Technology has a very low acceptance rate of 7%, making it one of the most selective out of all the colleges and universities in the nation.
 It's probably a good idea to apply to other schools in addition to MIT just in case you don't make the cut.

 Average Test Scores

 About 77% of students accepted to MIT submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 730 and 780.
 Math scores were between 780 and 800.

 Student to Faculty Ratio

 At MIT, the student to faculty ratio is an excellent 3 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.